thanos-io/thanos/docs/components/query.md

                                  stripped prefix value in X-Forwarded-Prefix
                                  header.
 This allows thanos UI to be served on a sub-path.
+      --web.route-prefix=""      Prefix for API and UI endpoints.
+This allows thanos UI to be served on a sub-path.
+This option is analogous to --web.route-prefix of
+                                 Promethus.
       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.